 This means a much smaller incision is used, less surgical trauma occurs and recovery time is shortened.

 The Board Certified Spine Specialists at OrthoNeuro are experts in minimally invasive cervical spinal fusion and have helped thousands of patients return to an active and healthy lifestyle following this procedure.

 At OrthoNeuro, an ACDF may be performed as either an inpatient or outpatient procedure based on your Spine Surgeons recommendation.

 If the procedure is performed on an inpatient basis, the hospital stay is usually only 1-2 days.

 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.

-- If you have been considering a Minimally Invasive Cervical Spine Fusion, schedule an appointment with one of our Board Certified Spine Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering a minimally invasive cervical spinal fusion, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.